April 17 - Nº 107 2 Samuel 3:31 – 5:10; 1 Chronicles 11:1-9

-Do you ever feel like God has forgotten you?
+Do you ever feel like God has forgotten His promises?
 For a long time, David did!
 After all, he was just a young shepherd boy when Samuel anointed him as the next king of Israel.
-Then he had to spend years hiding and running before he was finally crowned!
+Then he had to spend years hiding, fighting, and running before he was finally crowned!
 Although His timing is different from ours, God never forgets us—or any of His promises.